Professional edition active

 (See also Lyon hypothesis [X inactivation].)

 In females, who have 2 (or, with sex chromosomal abnormalities, > 2) X chromosomes (except in eggs), all but one of the X chromosomes is inactivated; ie, most of the alleles on that chromosome are not expressed.
-Which chromosome is inactivated is determined randomly, individually in each cell, early in fetal life; sometimes, it is the X from the mother that is inactivated, and sometimes it is the X from the father.
+Which chromosome is inactivated is determined randomly, individually in each cell and early in fetal life; such a phenomenon is called lyonization.
+Sometimes, it is the X from the mother that is inactivated, and sometimes it is the X from the father.
 Sometimes, most of the X chromosome inactivation comes from one parent—called skewed X inactivation.
 Either way, once inactivation has taken place in a cell, all descendants of that cell have the same X inactivation.

-However, some alleles on the inactive X chromosome do express.
+However, some alleles on the inactive X chromosome can be expressed.
 Many of these alleles are on chromosomal regions corresponding to regions of the Y chromosomes (and are thus called pseudoautosomal regions because both males and females receive 2 copies of these regions).

 Key Points